courtmuel/courtmuel/README.md

 ### Hi there 👋 I'm Courtney Mueller

 I am currently a full-time student at New Mexico State University majoring in Computer Science.
-I live in Las Cruces, New Mexico and have been here since 2014.

 I started my journey into computational sciences in May of 2020 and have become completely immeresed into the field of study and have found each semseter becoming increasingly more interesting.
 I am excited to continue building my coding and practical skills, as well as improve my GitHub and professional profile.

 ### 🔭 I’m focusing on 👨‍💻